justinwlin/FirebaseStorageWrapperPython/README.md

 ## Under Service Accounts
 2) Generate a new private key

 You will get a JSON file to download and put to your project.
+You can also just directly paste in the JSON under the service account rather than the file.
+I ended up doing that nowadays.

 ```python